 Born in Portland, OR to a modest family, a Madison High alum, and after briefly attending University of Oregon Andy started as a "cleanup kid" at Coastal Trailer Repair in 1976.
 From the beginning, building strong relationships and treating others well were cornerstones to Andy.
 This would later fuel his belief in hiring the best was the only path to building the company he desired.
 This philosophy continues today to nurture client, vendor and employee relationships, many of which have now spanned more than a decade.

-Today Portland Container employs more than eighty people including eight dispatch staff, ten mechanics, five lift operators, fifty truck drivers, and many other important support staff.
+Today Portland Container employs more than one hundred people including sixteen dispatch staff, ten mechanics, five lift operators, sixty five truck drivers, and many other important support staff.
 The longevity of the company, clients, and the continual growth is a testament to the quality and dedication of every employee, supervisor, and manager without whom Portland Container would not be able to continue to provide high-quality services to the Pacific Northwest.
 “It is about developing relationships within which customers, vendors and employees work hard so that everyone wins.” – Andrew Millican